-I’m looking for commercial and book-club fiction across all genres: women’s fiction, stories with high concepts or strong hooks, love stories, general fiction, gothic novels, horror, upmarket thriller and grounded sci-fi.
+I’m looking for commercial and book-club fiction across all genres but particularly women’s fiction, stories with high concepts or strong hooks, love stories, general fiction, gothic novels, horror and upmarket thriller.
 I handle the book to screen adaptations for the agency, so I’m always looking for potential in this medium too – great concepts, compelling writing and, most importantly, commercial promise.
 The main thing I look for is a strong pitch – a clear one liner with a hook that grabs my attention.
 I love anything driven by a high concept – you can read what I mean by that here and here – a book that feels like it’s doing something different within a familiar genre.

 In women’s fiction, I love a contemporary, feminist, funny read like Pretending by Holly Bourne or In at the Deep End by Kate Davies.
 I also love something incredibly romantic that completely sweeps me up like Love, Unscripted by Owen Nicholls.
 I don’t want to see any women being saved by men, rather women saving themselves and each other – and if they fall in love, that’s a bonus.
 Having said that, I am always on the search for a brilliant love story or romcom, something that feels relatable and current, and speaks of romance in a modern age.
 I also love a dark comedy like Nina is Not Okay by Shappi Khorsandi or a coming-of-age in the vein of Ladybird.